 About the Project

-Students enrolled in Dr. Gabe H. Miller's Racial & Ethnic Minorities at Mississippi State University are developing projects related to Racial Disparities in COVID-19.
-These podcasts, zines, data visualizations, and op-eds help illustrate racial disparities in COVID-19 and provide resources for understanding these disparities.
+Students enrolled in Dr. Gabe H. Miller's Intro to Race & Ethnicity at Mississippi State University developed projects related to Racial Disparities in COVID-19.
+These podcasts and zines help illustrate racial disparities in COVID-19 and provide resources for understanding these disparities.

 About the Class

-Are you a student at Mississippi State University interested in taking Racial & Ethnic Minorities?
+Are you a student at Mississippi State University interested in taking Intro to Race & Ethnicity?
 Search SO/AAS/AN 2203 in the course schedule!
-Two online sections are offered in the Spring 2021 semester.

 About Dr. Miller